Fish Red Lake and Stay at The Hill Motel – Just 40 Minutes Away!

 Red Lake is actually two shallow basins totaling 275,000 acres and had been a successful commercial, sport, and subsistence fishery for most of the 20th century.
 Its walleye population, however, began to fluctuate widely by the 1970s due to overharvest.
 This boom-and-bust cycle finally busted for good in the early 1990s.
 To heal the ailing lake, state, federal, and tribal resource managers joined together in 1999 to develop the Red Lake Recovery Plan.
 They prescribed a total walleye harvest moratorium, stepped-up enforcement, and science-based fry stocking.
 And they let nature take its course.

-In addition to special walleye regulations, a special harvest regulation for northern pike is also in place.
+In addition to special walleye regulations, a special harvest regulation for northern pike is also in place for 2025.
 There is a daily bag/possession limit of three fish.
-Additionally, a slot limit requires all fish 26-44 inch to be released and only one fish over 44 inches is allowed in possession.
+Additionally, a slot limit requires all fish 24-36 inch to be released and only one fish over 36 inches is allowed in possession.

 Please remember that those portions of Red lake located within the Red Lake Indian Reservation are closed to non-band members except by special authorization of the tribal council.
 The actual boundary is not a true north-south line.
 To simplify, it is recommended that State anglers stay east of the longitudinal coordinate of 94° 43’ 12.0” W